-The Bumblebees hail from Buzznya, a subregion in Eastern Europe that borders Herbotamia to the south and Galakonur to the east.
+The Bumblebees hail from Buzznya, a subregion that borders Herbotamia to the south and Galakonur to the east.
 Their city of origin, Buzzpig, lies on the eastern border of the region, as far east as Buzzkill, the Hornets’ city of origin, is to the west.
 The two teams have a legendary rivalry within the region, within the Bug Circuit, and now within the tournaments of Jelle’s Marble Runs.

 Bumble founded the team over a decade ago to compete with the Hornets, who were beginning to build a fanbase in Buzzpig.
 Queen, who was, at the time, an active member of the Royal Family of Buzznya, fully endorsed the establishment of the Bumblebees and deemed them the official sports team of Buzzpig.
 Queen would go on to coach the team during the Bug Circuit, drawing from their own experiences in sports playing cricket.